 - Sellotape or any circular shape to use as a border

 Of course, flowers aren’t the only Mother’s Day Crafts you can do with your children.
-Some fellow blogger kindly shared with me some ideas they have over on their blogs that are perfect for kids!
+Some fellow bloggers kindly shared some ideas they have over on their blogs that are perfect for kids!

 Craft with Cartwright has this lovely Mother’s Day card tutorial.
-It’s not for young kids without help, but the end result is lovely, so it is definitely one to try out if you are looking for a unique card for Mother’s Day.
+It’s not for young kids without help, but the result is beautiful, so it is definitely one to try out if you are looking for a unique card for Mother’s Day.

-Craft Invaders have this lovely guide on how to make herbal bath soaks to give your mum a nice relaxing treat.
+Craft Invaders have this lovely guide on making herbal bath soaks to give your mum a nice relaxing treat.

-The Queen of Collage has a step by step post on how to make this gorgeous frame for mums for Mother’s Day.
+The Queen of Collage has a step by step post on making this gorgeous frame for mums for Mother’s Day.